fahdr/asz-dbz/README.md

 You can see that there are 3 alerts in the Alerts menu of the dashboard

-- If more than 100 4xx status_code is recieved in 1 hour
+- If more than 100 4xx status_code is received in 1 hour
-- If more than 50 5xx status_code is recieved in 5 hour
+- If more than 50 5xx status_code is received in 5 hour
 - if check.txt check fails